 - Help protect butternut and increase our knowledge about infection and death rates, seed crops and regeneration by reporting butternut locations to your local Ministry of Natural Resources office, or to the Natural Heritage Information Centre at nhic.mnr.gov.on.ca

-- If you have a healthy butternut tree on your property, staff in your local Ministry of Natural Resources and Forestry office can help you determine if your tree is a pure, naturally occurring butternut and if it is healthy enough to be used for seed collection, or as a source of cuttings that can be grafted for conservation and research.
+- If you have a healthy butternut tree on your property, staff in your local Ministry of Northern Development, Mines, Natural Resources and Forestry office can help you determine if your tree is a pure, naturally occurring butternut and if it is healthy enough to be used for seed collection, or as a source of cuttings that can be grafted for conservation and research.

 - Consider planting butternut trees on your property to help maintain the species.
 Ask growers for seedlings that are grown from locally adapted, pure native butternut seed.